chenxinye/mhodlr/README.md

 disp(norm(recover(full(rA - A)),2)); % Test error
 ```

-Also, simulating adaptive precisions for each level of compression is allowed, please use the @mphodlr for low precision HODLR simulation.
-Users may compare the following code for usage guidance:
+Also, simulating adaptive precisions for each level of compression is allowed; please use the @mphodlr for low precision HODLR simulations.
+Users may consult the following code for usage guidance:
 ```matlab
 rng(0);
 A = rand(15,15); % Generate 15 by 15 random matrix